fry69/bluesky-migration-guide/README.md

   "validDid": false
 }
 ```
-With the repository in place it is possible to ask the PDS which blobs are missing with this command (huge output):
+With the repository in place, it's possible to ask the PDS which blobs are missing with this command (huge output):
 ```shell
 $ goat account missing-blobs
 bafkreia2gocqxxxx7amdujd6ycqhwlomnsoqtfrekef4mbblfg6cll7kve	at://did:plc:3zxgigfubnv4f47ftmqdsbal/app.bsky.feed.post/3lmevjd26m22x
 [...]
 ```
-To upload the missing blobs from the local disk to the PDS I wrote this command.
-This here checks if it does what it should (assuming the blobs are located in the folder `fry69.dev_blobs`):
+To upload the missing blobs from the local disk to the PDS, I wrote this command.
+This checks if it does what it should (assuming the blobs are located in the folder `fry69.dev_blobs`):
 ```shell
 $ find fry69.dev_blobs -type f -exec echo goat blob upload {} \;
 goat blob upload fry69.dev_blobs/bafkreifjp4eprt6l43xlxzf7dj2ofv6apnb6loludnujaamv3sth7a5thq [...]
 ```
-Now run this command without the `echo`, double check the output after running this, it will not automatically retry or list errors separately:
+Now run this command without the `echo`.
+Double-check the output after running this—it will not automatically retry or list errors separately:
 ```shell
 $ find fry69.dev_blobs -type f -exec goat blob upload {} \;
 {